irislib/faq/README.md

 ## Getting started

-There is a growing number of instructions how to use Iris such as [nostr.how](https://www.nostr.how/clients/iris).
+## Sign up, get a free NIP05 & Iris username in 40 seconds

 https://user-images.githubusercontent.com/52623440/225862232-7ac9a16a-bf14-4745-ad48-3e3a67bc597e.mp4

+<br>There is a growing number of instructions how to use Iris such as [nostr.how](https://www.nostr.how/clients/iris).

 ### Alby support
 Iris web client [works](https://iris.to/post/note1a9m6zcfjsrmulxxqkpe7wj8h580vh5yqrg3389dj5qcvduztlyjsavrv4y) with the [Alby](https://www.getalby.com) extension with multiple keys.